fergusonandrew/2016-01-29-UBC/01-filedir.md

 4.  displays a new prompt to tell us that it's ready for more commands.

-> ## Username Variation {.callout}
+> ## Username Variation
 >
-> In this lesson, we have used the username `nelle` (associated
+> In this lesson, I have the username `admin` which you
-> with our hypothetical scientist Nelle) in example input and output throughout.
+> will see on my screen througout the demo.
 > However, when
 > you type this lesson's commands on your computer,
 > you should see and use something different,
 > namely, the username associated with the user account on your computer.
 This
 > username will be the output from `whoami`.
 In
-> what follows, `nelle` should always be replaced by that username.
+> what follows, my username should always be replaced by your own.

-Next,
+So, as I mentioned earlier, the terminal is your window into the filesystem, as well as a way to execute commands.
-let's find out where we are by running a command called `pwd` (which stands for "print working directory").
+Let's find out where we are in the filesystem by running a command called `pwd` (which stands for "print working directory").

 At any moment,
 our **current working directory** is our current default directory,